vhbui02/til/software-engineering/how-you-should-use-ai-to-write-code.md

 Ask it to give you simple prototype that proves that the key requirements of that project can be met:

 - Is my goal achievable with current technology or tools?
 - If so, what are the possible implementation approaches?

-  - Newer libraries might be left out, it shouldn't be an issue since I practice [the principle of boring technology](https://boringtechnology.club/).
-Feed it with a lot of official documentations and examples that you can find or read the documentation and write it yourself.

-- Among the available options, which approach is most effective or recommended?
+Among the available options, which approach is most effective or recommended?
 Write a simple implementation based on that approach and iterate on more sophisticated implementations.

-  - If you already have determined your approach and possessed related code examples, use them as inspiration to generate implementation [Simon Willison's "Running OCR against PDFs and images directly in your browser"](https://simonwillison.net/2024/Mar/30/ocr-pdfs-images/#ocr-how-i-built-this)
+- If you already have determined your approach and possessed related code examples, use them as inspiration to generate implementation.

+Avoid introducing immatured tech stack by practicing [the principle of boring technology](https://boringtechnology.club/).
+Feed the LLM with a lot of official documentations (via `Context7` MCP server) and examples that you can find or read the documentation and write it yourself.

+> Read [Simon Willison's "Running OCR against PDFs and images directly in your browser"](https://simonwillison.net/2024/Mar/30/ocr-pdfs-images/#ocr-how-i-built-this) to know his specific prompts and workflow.

-Remember, your first prompt will often yield a decent—but not production-ready—result.
+**Remember:** your first prompt will often yield a decent—but not production-ready—result.
 The more you practice, the better your initial outcomes will be, but expect to iterate with follow-up prompts.
 Treat imperfect outputs as a starting point to guide the model toward your goals.
 The AI can revise its answers as many times as needed, so take advantage of this.

 2. Tell them exactly what to do